eswaraaa/angular-test-assignment/README.md

 # Angular 8 Application with Github API

-Here you can find how the application work.
+Here you can find the application flow.

 - Once the app is launched, the **Search** component is displayed in UI.
 - User can enters a random String value into to the 'Login User' field and on 'Submit' button.